 A complete application includes the following:

-- Project proposal (1500 words maximum) that provides (i) a description of the research work and its goals, its interdisciplinary nature; (ii) methodology including the type of data and how you will access it and what data analytics tools will be used. (ii) Significance of your work and how it fits within your graduate research program.
+- A project proposal (1500 words maximum, all inclusive) that provides: (i) a description of the research work and its goals, its interdisciplinary nature; (ii) methodology, including the type of data, how it will be accessed and what data analytics tools will be used; and (iii) the significance of the proposed work.

-Please submit your application as a PDF attached in a single e-mail and include your last name in all of your filenames.
+Please submit your application by email as one PDF file and include your last name in the filename.